foundations-fall-2016/session2/README.md

 }
 ```

-Examine display options for making the buttons horizontal using block, float, inline-block, and flex.
+Examine display options for making the buttons horizontal using block, float, inline-block, and flexbox.

 Examine the inspector's color picker.
 Note the ability to force element hover state.